 - As with the main WordPress search, the search is done by keyword, not individual words.
 So if you use

 search_term="product1", then it will match products with the name "product1", "product12", "Product12 - Large", etc.

 Can I load a pre-filtered table and then allow customers to expand the selection to view all products?

 Some people like to use the

 search_term option to create a pre-filtered table, while giving their customers the option to remove the search term and view a wider selection of products that don't match this keyword.

-This is possible if you are using the lazy load option in WooCommerce Product Table.
 Use the search term option to filter the table by a specific keyword, as described above.
 Your users can then delete the keyword from the search box.
 The table will re-load with all possible products, including those that don't match that keyword.